kerbin111/Integ/README.md

 numiter.int: Prints numbers 0-9 forwards and backwards endlessly.
 If you are not seeing any output from this program, press ctrl-C or run the program from the Python IDLE.

+say_a.int: Wants you to press "a" over and over and over.
+This program does not work in the Python IDLE; try a command prompt instead.